 Setting up a budget isn’t the easiest task on Zoho Projects, because you have to activate the feature in your system settings and then again in your project settings.
 However, there are functions that allow project managers to reflect overspends and users can log their hours, which alters the remaining budget accordingly.
 You can also view your budget alongside the remaining tasks left on your project.

-However, it would certainly simplify things if a project manager could input spending information manually and separately from the time-tracking function, which budget management is tied to.
+However, it would certainly simplify things if a project manager could input spending information manually and separately from the time-tracking function, which the budget management is tied to.
 This is great if you’re working on a project with a lot of freelancers, within which paying staff by the hour is your primary expenditure.
 But it feels like Zoho has forgotten all the other types of expenditure that it would be useful to be able to input in a different way.

 Automations are an important aspect of project management software, essentially allowing you to create actions that automatically follow (hence the name) on from other actions – such as an email automatically being sent to a project manager whenever a task is completed (to name just one of many examples of how this feature is useful).

 You can build automations in different ways in Zoho Projects.
-Using ‘Workflow Rules’, a trigger is activated when a criterion is met, but this feature is only available for users who purchase the Enterprise package.
+Using ‘Workflow Rules,’ a trigger is activated when a criterion is met, but this feature is only available for users who purchase the Enterprise package.

 There’s also the Blueprint automation builder, however, for more complex tasks that involve multiple team members, such as an editorial quality control process where work may go back and forth between different team members (and this is available on the Premium plan).
 This gives Zoho Projects users a higher level of autonomy than Celoxis customers, for instance, because it doesn’t allow for any automation to be built.
 That being said, it’s a slightly more complex process than creating automations on monday.com.
 If you’re looking for customizability in this area, however, Zoho Projects will not disappoint.